TomHilder/wakefit/README.md

-# DJ_Kepler
+# wakefit
-A fitting procedure to determine properties of protoplanetary discs by fitting kinematic features in line emission observations.
+Measure the mass of planets by fitting the planet wake in peak velocity maps